DILCISBoard/E-ARK-CSIP/implementation/index.md

 However, it is worth noting that this is a “recommended approach” and is, at this point in time, not a part of the core Common Specification, as such it is also not expected that all tools support such a mechanism.

 ### 6.2.1.
 The structure for IP, their representations and their segments
-According to the E-ARK Common Specification for IPs an IP can have several representations.
+According to the Common Specification for IPs an IP can have several representations.
 All representations contain the same intellectual content, but as the name implies is another representation; in its most simple form this could be another file format such as TIFF instead of JPEG.
 The segmenting approach described here is based on the following considerations:
 - Most of the size of an IP is the content (data) which according to the Common Specification resides in the representations folder of the IP.
-As such also any segmenting should take place within the representations layer of the Common Specification;
+As such any segmenting should take place within the representations layer of the Common Specification;
 - According to the Common Specification each representation is essentially a Common Specification IP itself, as it can consist of a METS metadata file, data, metadata, and any additional components;
 - A segment of an IP must also be in the Common Specification format, i.e. it shall be possible to validate each individual segment as a Common Specification IP;
 - Each IP shall consist of a parent segment (including at least the root METS file) and any number of child segments;
 - It shall be possible to add new physical child segments (as an example a new representation) to the whole IP without having to update other child segments.

 ### 6.2.2.
 Using METS to refer from parent IP to child IP(s)
 The method used to refer from parent to child is based on the ID of the IP of the child.

 One reason for using ID and not URL or other more direct references to a location of the referenced METS file is the flexibility it gives to move the segmented IPs around in different storage locations.
 This is a flexibility often needed for segmented IPs that accumulated can be very large.